Bulls vs. Magic Player Props Betting Odds

 |3PM

-- Wednesday's points prop for Nikola Vucevic is 20.5.
-That's 6.0 more than his season average.

-- He averages 1.0 less rebound than his prop bet Wednesday of 11.5.
+- He averages 1.0 fewer rebound than his prop bet Friday of 11.5.

-- He has connected on 0.5 three-pointers per game, 1.0 less than his over/under on Wednesday.
+- He 0.5 made three-pointers average is 1.0 lower than his prop bet on Friday.

 Get tickets for any NBA game this season at Ticketmaster!